-- 1. Voluntary cancellation of contract - 2.
-Suspension from University housing - 3.
-Failure to enroll or maintain full-time student status - 4.
-Removal from housing due to disciplinary sanctions - 5.
-Failure to submit required medical documentation to Health Services
+- 1. Voluntary cancellation of contract. - 2.
+Suspension from University housing. - 3.
+Failure to enroll in or maintain enrollment in 9 credit hours during a Fall or Spring Semester. - 4.
+Removal from housing due to disciplinary sanctions. - 5.
+Failure to submit required medical documentation to Health Services.